InkWarrior/Remnants-of-the-Protectorate/README.md

 - Fix the antennae of the second middle sections of the Protectorate Ship.
 - Continue tests for the Envoy ship and fill it with npcs.
 - Make Mech parts for the Protectorate:
-    - Protector body (maybe suited for construction).
-    - Envoy body (something for exploration).
+    - Envoy body (exploration themed).
     - Matter manipulator-like Arm.
 - Split the store categories for the Envoy and Protectorate SAIL units.